 Proper validation means money, period.
-Of course, doing market research can be useful, too, but it won’t put money into your pocket.
-In other words, proper idea validation means getting first customers who will pay you even before your product or service will hit the market!
+Of course, doing market research can be useful, too, but it won’t put money in your pocket.
+In other words, proper idea validation means getting your first customers, who will pay you even before your product or service will hit the market!
 Pretty awesome, huh?

 Step 3 – Execution

 Finally, the icing on the cake!
 It’s the execution that makes you stand out from the crowd.
 Or not.
-It’s up to you what you will do with that chance.
+It’s up to you what you will do with that opportunity.

 We have a ready-to-sell solution!
 Now what?